MrStewartSalmon/Staticwebsite-AWS/README.md

 Now go back to the permissions tab attach a bucket policy by selecting edit, and save changes.

 The sample website is now publicly accessible for viewers, through the Amazon provider URL.
-Now you must read the words your purchase domain to your S3 bucket.
+Now you must route your purchased domain to your S3 bucket.

 Step #3